-Instream aggregate extraction may have further reduced the amount of spawning-sized gravel in Reach 1A, where the majority of the Chinook salmon are expected to spawn.
+Instream aggregate extraction may have further reduced the amount of spawning-sized gravel in Reach 1A, where a majority of the salmon will be expected to spawn.
 In Reach 1A, Cain (1997) estimated that 1,562,000 cubic yards were removed from the active channel of the San Joaquin River between 1939 and 1989 (3,124 cubic yards/year), and 3,103,000 cubic yards were removed from the floodplain and terraces.
 Nine large captured mine pits occur from about 8.7 miles (RM 258.8) to about 34.3 miles (RM 233.2) below Friant Dam (Table 3-16 in McBain and Trush 2002); therefore, it is likely that many spawning beds were highly degraded by gravel mining.

-During July 2007, the FMWG observed one spawning bed with suitably sized gravels near the dam and three highly silted spawning beds during foot and canoe surveys of the first 5 miles of the low-flow channel below Friant Dam (RM 262.5 to RM 267.5) where a majority of the spring-run Chinook salmon would be expected to spawn.
+During July 2007, the Fisheries Management Work Group observed one spawning bed with suitably sized gravels near the dam and three highly silted spawning beds during foot and canoe surveys of the first 5 miles of the low-flow channel below Friant Dam (RM 262.5 to RM 267.5) where a majority of the spring-run salmon would be expected to spawn.
 They also observed 22 potential spawning beds in the next 4.4-mile-long reach (RM 257.75 to RM 262.15) that had moderate levels of silt and suitably sized gravels for spawning.
-The D50 of the surface substrate at three of these riffles ranged between 40 and 47 mm based on pebble counts (Table 3-7 in McBain and Trush 2002).
+The median diameter (D{50}) of the surface substrate at three of these riffles ranged between 40 and 47 mm based on pebble counts by Stillwater Sciences in 2002 (Table 3-7 in McBain and Trush 2002).

 Preferred spawning temperatures for spring-run and fall-run Chinook salmon are between 42°F (5.6°C) and 57°F (13.9°C) (Bell 1986).
 Temperatures above the preferred spawning range have been observed to increase the occurrence of abnormal fry and mortality, and lengthen the duration of the hatching period (Spence et al. 1996).
-The FMWG recommends 57°F as a target for maintaining optimal spawning temperatures for Chinook salmon.